MP: Case filed against minister for calling wife of Congress bye-poll candidate ‘mistress’

 Bisahu Lal Singh was among 22 Congress MLAs who quit the party during the tenure of the Kamal Nath-led government along with Jyotiraditya Scindia, causing the fall of the government.
 He then joined the BJP.

 Vishwanath Singh said the remark exposed Bisahu Lal Singh’s character.
-“I have been married for 15 years and have a daughter, and his remarks have hurt the entire family,” he said.
+“I have been married for 15 years and have a daughter, and his remarks have hurt the entire family,” he claimed.
 Vishwanath Singh said he will file a defamation suit against Bisahu Lal Singh.